ask-nova/ask-nova.github.io/README.md

 # Ask-Nova Website

-A professional, responsive website for Ask-Nova, a cutting-edge AI Agentic framework designed for pharmaceutical and healthcare sales professionals by Nova Technology Inc.
+A professional, responsive website for Ask-Nova, a cutting-edge AI Agentic framework designed for pharmaceutical and healthcare sales professionals by Nova AI Inc.

 ## 🏥 About Ask-Nova